bor0/gidti/manuscript/chapter1.md

 I>
 I> For a given formal system, the system is **incomplete** if there are statements that are true but which cannot be proved to be true inside that system.
 Conversely, the system is **complete** if all true statements can be proved.

 The statement "This statement is not provable" can either be true or false.
 In the case it is true, then it is not provable.
-Alternatively, in the case it is false then it is provable, but we're trying to prove something that is false.
+Alternatively, in the case it is false then it is provable, but we're trying to prove something false.
 Thus the system is incomplete because some truths are unprovable.

 I> ### Definition 3
 I>
 I> For a given formal system, the system is **inconsistent** if there is a theorem in that system that is contradictory.
-Conversely, the system is **consistent** if there are no theorems that are contradictory.
+Conversely, the system is **consistent** if there are no contradictory theorems.

 A simple example is the statement "This statement is false".
 This statement is true if and only if[^ch1n1] it is false, and therefore it is neither true nor false.

 In general, we often put our focus on which parts of mathematics can be formalized in concrete formal systems, rather than trying to find a theory in which all of mathematics can be developed.
 The reason for that is G&#246;del's incompleteness theorem.
 This theorem states that there doesn't exist[^ch1n2] a formal system that is both complete and consistent.
-As a result, it is better to reason about a formal system outside of the system itself, i.e. as the famous saying goes to "think outside of the box".
-Similarly to how we sometimes do meta-thinking to improve ourselves.
+As a result, it is better to reason about a formal system outside of the system (at the metalanguage level), since the object level (rules within the system) can be limiting.
+As the famous saying goes to "think outside of the box", and similarly to how we sometimes do meta-thinking to improve ourselves.

 In conclusion, formal systems are our attempt to abstract models, whenever we reverse engineer nature in an attempt to understand it better.
 They may be imperfect but are nevertheless useful tools for reasoning.

 ## 1.1.
 MU puzzle example

-The MU puzzle is a formal system which we'll have a look at as an example.
+The MU puzzle is a formal system that we'll have a look at as an example.

 I> ### Definition 4
 I>